syma-research/CompDA_paper/README.md

     * If you have access to a high-performance computing environment, you should be able to similarly interact with `r_batch_tools` to perform the same analysis.

+* `R/` has utility scripts used in the simulations.
+It also includes the relevant matlab code, directly copied from [Lu, Shi, and Li, Biometrics, 2019](https://pubmed.ncbi.nlm.nih.gov/30039859/), to evaluate the performance of the debiased generalized linear lasso method described in that paper.